-We have adopted a more sustainability-focussed approach and have seen an increase in sales.
+We have adopted a more sustainability-focused approach and have seen an increase in sales.

 What do you think are the biggest sustainability challenges for the cleaning industry right now?

-While suppliers do have a lot of biodegradable and sustainable raw materials, they come at a premium price, and sometimes that extra cost can be a bit difficult to justify.
+While suppliers do have a lot of biodegradable and sustainable raw materials, they come at a premium price.